 Another view across the Medway featuring the Peel Energy wind turbines in Queenborough at the Port of Sheerness.

-Remains of old wooden groynes at Cockleshell Hard Beach
+Remains of old wooden groynes or walkways at Cockleshell Hard Beach.

 This jetty marks the end of the path and the furthest most point you can walk the coast from Grain village.
 I was reading online that just beyond this Jetty is Horseshoe Point (not visible), which was once the site of a First World War Royal Navy Air Service (RNAS) seaplane base and Marine Experimental Aircraft Depot.
 The seaplane base, commissioned in 1913, was one of the earliest naval air-stations.
 The Experimental Armament Section was established in late 1915 together with a Seaplane Test Flight and an Experimental Construction Section which together became the Marine Experimental Aircraft Depot.
 The base included a number of hangars and other buildings positioned parallel to the coast with a rectangular landing-ground (about 450 x 760m), two slipways and a jetty.
 Hard standing indicating the outline of these buildings can be seen on aerial photographs taken in 1946.
 New aircraft designs, flotation systems and armament were developed and deck-landing trials were undertaken on the small landing-strip.
 The base grew to a considerable size by the end of the First World War and continued in its trials capacity until the early 1920s.
 In 1924 it was closed and the experimental facility moved to Felixstowe.
 The remains of the slipway at Horseshoe point were removed in 2003 but many of the areas of hard standing are still visible on air photos dated 2011.